ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 ![](icp-brown-ns.png)

-We will use this namespace to push *brown* components.
+We will use this namespace to push *brown compute* components.

 # ICP installation
-For development purpose and tutorials, we are using a ICP EE deployment in a five virtual machine.
+For development purpose and tutorials, we are using a ICP EE deployment in a five virtual machine cluster.
 We also documented how to install ICP 2.1 Community edution on ubuntu VM [here](https://github.com/ibm-cloud-architecture/refarch-cognitive/blob/master/docs/ICP/README.txt)

 For enterprise deployment the [following tutorial](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Installing_ICp_on_prem.md) will teach you hor to do the installation.